jmilewski/insight-project/README.md

 ### Blockchain data extraction

+Extracting on-chain data requires the installation of an Ethereum protocol.
+This project utilized Go Ethereum (Geth) on an EC2 instance.

-Data from the Ethereum Node relies on the Ethereum ETL python library, which is installed through Python package index using pip.
+Data is extracrted from Ethereum Node using the Ethereum ETL python library, which pulls data from a synced node using Geth's JSON-RPC API.
 The data is extracted into three separate parts: (1) blocks, (2) transactions, and (3) token_transfers.

 Extraction is exectued by running the following commands on the Ethereum Node EC2:
 * `ethereumetl stream --provider-uri file://$HOME/.ethereum/geth.ipc -e block > blocks_file.txt`